Instructor: Dr. Miklós ABÉRT

 For a detailed description of what traditional inquiry based learning is, see:

-The course will be a modification of whats written there.
-Abert has taught such experimental courses at the University of Chicago, both as regular undergraduate courses and in their summer REU program.
+The course will be a substantial modification of what is written there.
+Abert has taught IBL courses at the University of Chicago, both as regular undergraduate courses and in the REU program.